24 Free Trade Agreements, Anti-Corruption, Sanctions, Export Controls, Whistleblowing Laws, Foreign Influence and Modern Slavery

 This chapter contains a brief overview of the main federal environmental legislation and a discussion of the types of legislation which have now been enacted by each state and territory in Australia.

-If you intend to acquire real estate, develop land or acquire or set up a business in Australia you should obtain legal advice in relation to the specific planning, land use and pollution legislation which will regulate your proposed transaction or project.
+If you intend to acquire real estate, develop land or acquire or set up a business in Australia you should obtain legal advice in relation to the specific land planning and environmental legislation which will regulate your proposed transaction or project.

-The primary federal legislation governing planning and environmental matters is the Environment Protection and Biodiversity Conservation Act 1999 (Cth) (EPBC Act).
-The EPBC Act prohibits the carrying out of 'actions' which will have a significant impact on:
+The primary federal legislation governing environmental matters is the Environment Protection and Biodiversity Conservation Act 1999 (Cth) (EPBC Act).
+The EPBC Act regulates the carrying out of 'actions' which will have a significant impact on:

 - the environment of land or seas owned by the Commonwealth; or